andre-brandao/pyprland/Development.md

 > In order to distribute it, make your own Python package or trigger a pull request.
 > If you prefer to make a separate package, check the [examples](https://github.com/hyprland-community/pyprland/blob/main/examples/)'s package

-The `Plugin` interface provides a couple of built-in attributes:
+The `Extension` interface provides a couple of built-in attributes:

 - `config` : object exposing the plugin section in `pyprland.toml`
 - `notify` ,`notify_error`, `notify_info` : access to Hyprland's notification system